First patients drive through coronavirus testing site in Mays Landing

 “Testing is extremely important to ... checkmate this virus,” Risley said.
 “I want to see this testing be successful.
 I want to be sure we have enough funds expended for it.
 I want to make sure we have enough testing kits.”

-The number of people requiring a test in the county will rise significantly in the coming days.
-On Monday, the site will open to symptomatic members of the public with a script from their doctors.
-The county has 600 testing kits, County Executive Dennis Levinson said earlier this week.
+The number of people lining up for a test in the county will rise significantly in the coming days.
+On Tuesday and Thursday of next week, the site will open to symptomatic members of the public with a prescription from their doctors.
+The county has 600 testing kits, County Executive Dennis Levinson said this week.
 Testing for residents without symptoms could deplete their limited supply, he added.

-Chris, the registered nurse, said he was told he would learn of his results in two to three days.
+Chris said he was told he would receive his results in two to three days.
 He was nervous about cross-contamination at the site, about going in negative for the virus and catching it there.
 The workers at the site seemed serious about the risks and were taking precautions, he said.

 Jean Freeman, a certified medical assistant from Egg Harbor Township who also got tested Thursday, said she was nervous and had second thoughts about going.
 But the level of protective gear on those administering the test, Freeman said, was reassuring.